vaishakp/ce-stm-tgr/science_objectives.md

 1. What are the polarization states of gravitational waves?
 1. Does mass and spin angular momentum characterize isolated/perturbed astrophysical black holes?
 1. What is the final state of black holes in binary mergers and how do they approach it?
+1. Are cosmological observations consistent with general relativity? (overlap with COS, DEM)"
 1. What can GW observations say, if any, about QG?